GoogleCloudPlatform/notebooks-blueprint-security/README.md

 gcloud identity groups memberships add --group-email grp-trusted-data-scientists@example.com --member-email = sa-p-notebook-compute@<proj>.iam.gserviceaccount.com
 ```

+## Accessing Notebooks
+Use ssh to access your notebook.
+Notebooks have no external IP and users should not impersonate the Notebook service account.
+Learn how to open an ssh tunnel to launch JuptyerLab, by reading the [SSH to access JupyterLab article](https://cloud.google.com/ai-platform/notebooks/docs/ssh-access).

 ## Inputs

 | Name | Description | Type | Default | Required |